 - Customer retention, as existing clients often need reminding that they should return to your service

 - Easier hiring, because there is more trust

-Startups that ignore PR often find it difficult to scale once they hit a certain size, because they have reached a ceiling when it comes to cost of acquisition or market share.
+Startups that ignore PR often find it difficult to scale once they hit a certain size because they have reached a ceiling when it comes to the cost of acquisition or market share.
 PR can help tip the balance in your favour and has positive impacts on sales cycles, inbound lead generation and much more.

 To find out more about how PR can help your startup, contact us at [email protected] for a free consultation.

 For more articles like this visit our blog.

 The article has been updated 2 June 2020